Hithaishikn123/Hithaishiknbpc/README.md

 # Hithaishiknbpc
-//wacp to read 2 nums and add
+//1 wacp to read 2 nums and add

 #include <stdio.h>